Imperial Beach, California

-Imperial Beach is a residential beach city in San Diego County, California, with a population of 26,324 at the 2010 census.
-The city is the southernmost city in California and the West Coast of the United States.
+Imperial Beach is a beach city in San Diego County, California, United States, with a population of 26,137 as of the 2020 census.
 It is in the South Bay area of San Diego County, 14.1 mi south of downtown San Diego and 5 mi northwest of downtown Tijuana, Mexico.
+Imperial Beach is the southernmost city in California and the West Coast of the United States.